-With every copy of "MCDOS" sold he will include free one disk file.

-equires a TP10 printer to print out the cards.
-I am not particularly satisfied with this program and at a later date I will attempt to make a number of improvements on this one.
-This is easy to use and allows you to check for a mistake after entry. each entry.
-When you have completedall you want on each each When type "END" after the side PROGRAM / SONG prompt.
+With every copy of "MCDOS" sold he will include free one disk file. this program and at a later date I will attempt to make a number of improvements on this one.
+This is easy to use and allows you to check for a mistake after entry.
+When each entry.
+When you have completedall you want on each "END" after the side type PROGRAM / SONG prompt.
 (I tried this out and found it quite a good program and very handy J)